Published on April 7, 2020 in Crisis Relief

 During this crisis, 2-1-1 has served as a helpline to connect individuals with any resource they might need.
 Whether they feel ill, are worried about supporting their family or just want to help, they can call and get help.

-Every hour of every day, United Way’s 2-1-1 helps families get out of crisis so that they can build stable household.
+Every hour of every day, United Way’s 2-1-1 helps families get out of crisis so that they can build a stable household.
 It’s a free, confidential service available everywhere in the state of Michigan.

 United Way for Southeastern Michigan’s 2-1-1 call center is the largest in the state.
 It covers Wayne, Oakland, Macomb, Lapeer and Washtenaw counties.